 • Location in the interdigital spaces, on the genitals, between the mammary glands, on the flexor surfaces

-• Covers the whole body, causing unbearable itching
+• Covers the entire body, causing unbearable itching

 • Squeeze out pustules

-• Lubricate with preparations with a bright color (so as not to complicate the diagnosis)
+• Lubricate with brightly colored preparations (so as not to complicate the diagnosis)

-A rash on the body of a child is an important symptom of many diseases.
-Some of them do not even require treatment and go away on their own, and some threaten the health and life of a little person.
-Therefore, for any suspicious symptoms, you need to consult a doctor and not self-medicate.
+A rash on a child’s body is an important symptom of many diseases.
+Some of them do not even require treatment and go away on their own, while some threaten the health and life of the little person.
+Therefore, if you have any suspicious symptoms, you should consult your doctor and not self-medicate.

 Rash caused by infection

-The most common cause of a child's body rash is a viral or bacterial infection.
-In turn, 6 main diseases are distinguished among them.
+The most common cause of a rash on a child's body is a viral or bacterial infection.
+In turn, among them there are 6 main diseases.

 The disease is caused by parvovirus B19, which is common in all countries of the world.
-The virus is transmitted by airborne droplets, contact transmission is possible in close children's groups.
-Symptoms of infectious erythema:
+The virus is transmitted by airborne droplets; contact transmission is possible in close children's groups.
+Symptoms of erythema infectiosum:

-The rash forms on the extensor surfaces, and the hands and feet are usually not affected.
-The fading of the spots occurs gradually, over a period of 1-3 weeks.
-The rash is usually an immune post-infectious complication, so children with erythema patches are not contagious and do not need isolation.
+The rash forms on the extensor surfaces; the hands and feet are usually not affected.
+The fading of spots occurs gradually, over 1-3 weeks.
+The rash is usually an immune-related post-infectious complication, so children with patches of erythema are not contagious and do not need to be isolated.

-Herpes simplex virus type 6 causes a typical childhood illness - sudden exanthema (roseola).
-The peak incidence occurs between the ages of 10 months and 2 years, and it is rarely possible to identify contacts with sick children.
-Transmission usually occurs from adults by airborne droplets.
+Herpes virus type 6 causes a typical childhood disease - sudden exanthema (roseola).
+The peak incidence occurs between 10 months and 2 years of age, and contacts with sick children are rarely identified.
+Transmission usually occurs from adults through airborne transmission.
 Symptoms:

 Roseola is a very specific disease, but it often goes unrecognized by pediatricians.
-Since teeth are actively teething at the age of 1 year, the fever is attributed to this condition.
-It must be remembered that teething never causes a temperature higher than 38 degrees.
-There is always another reason in this heat!
+Since teeth are actively cutting at the age of 1 year, fever is attributed to this condition.
+It must be remembered that teething never causes a temperature above 38 degrees.
+With this heat there is always another reason!

 Chicken pox

-Chickenpox (chickenpox) is a primary infection with the varicella zoster virus, which is similar in structure to the herpes simplex virus.
-Most children become infected with it before the age of 15.
-The transmission of the disease occurs by air or by contact (a virus is present in the discharge from the rash).
+Chickenpox (chickenpox) is a primary infection with the varicella zoster virus, similar in structure to the herpes simplex virus.
+Most children become infected before the age of 15.
+Transmission of the disease occurs through the air or by contact (the virus is present in the discharge from the rash).
 Symptoms:

-The varicella-zoster virus in most children who have been ill goes into a latent form, firmly entrenched in nerve cells.
-Subsequently, a second wave of the disease may occur in the form of shingles (Fig. 2), when bubbles form along the nerve trunk, more often on the lower back.
+In most children who have recovered from the disease, the chickenpox virus goes into a latent form, becoming firmly entrenched in the nerve cells.
+Subsequently, a second wave of the disease may occur in the form of herpes zoster (Fig. 2.), when blisters form along the nerve trunk, often on the lower back.

-Complications of the disease are rare, mainly in debilitated children with primary immunodeficiency and AIDS.
-With congenital chickenpox, there is a possibility of disability and death of the newborn.
-In 2015, in Russia, the chickenpox vaccine should be included in the national vaccination schedule.
+Complications of the disease occur rarely, mainly in weakened children with primary immunodeficiency and AIDS.
+With congenital chickenpox, there is a risk of disability and death of the newborn.
+In 2015, in Russia, the chickenpox vaccine should be included in the national vaccination calendar.

 Meningococcal infection

-Meningococcus is a bacterium that normally occurs in the nasopharynx in 5-10% of people without causing serious problems.
+Meningococcus is a bacterium that is normally found in the nasopharynx of 5-10% of people without causing serious problems.
 But under certain conditions, this microbe can cause life-threatening conditions, especially in young children.
 Meningococcus is transmitted by air, settling in the nasal cavity.
-In case of viral infections or a decrease in the quality of life, the carrier can turn into an active disease.
-If meningococci are found in the blood or cerebrospinal fluid, urgent antibiotic treatment is required in the intensive care unit.
+With viral infections or a decrease in quality of life, carriage can develop into active disease.
+If meningococci are detected in the blood or cerebrospinal fluid, urgent treatment with antibiotics is required in an intensive care unit.

-After entering the bloodstream, the bacterium can cause:
+Once in the blood, the bacterium can cause:

 • sepsis (blood poisoning)